ivanhofer/sveltekit-typescript-showcase/README.md

    `SvelteKit` includes an easy way to export single components or component libraries.
 Just run `npm run package` and `SvelteKit` will export all your components from the `src/lib` directory, together with `TypeScript` definitions into the `package` folder.
 This folder then also contains a generated `package.json` file.
-You then only need to run `npm publish` inside this folder to upload the library to `npm`.
+After that, you only need to run `npm publish` inside this folder to upload the library to `npm`.

 <!------------------------------------------------------------------------------------------------>